My Humming Word

 Mamatvamuroya na yatha tathasmin deheti matram bata mudharausha.

-While unraveling the universal truth and deep essence of the human life, the Madalasa Upakhyana or Updesha inter alia also underlines a mother’s creative and instructive ability to nurture and shape the mind of her child.
+While unraveling the Universal Truth with deep essence of the human life, the Madalasa Upakhyana or Updesha inter alia also underlines a mother’s creative and instructive ability to nurture and shape the body and mind of her child.

-Ack: The translated copy of The Markandeya Purana by F. Eden Pargiter under the aegis of The Asiartic Society of Bengal and few other source material readily available on internet has been consulted for the preparation of this article for the benefit of readers.
+Ack: The translated copy of The Markandeya Purana by F. Eden Pargiter under the aegis of The Asiatic Society of Bengal and some other source material available on internet has been consulted for the preparation of this article.

 Do you like Dr. Jaipal Singh's articles?
 Follow on social!